cssinjs/jss/readme.md

 [JSS is a more powerful abstraction](https://medium.com/@oleg008/jss-is-css-d7d41400b635) over CSS.
 It uses JavaScript as a language to describe styles in a declarative and maintainable way.
 It is a [high performance](https://github.com/cssinjs/jss/blob/master/docs/performance.md) JS to CSS compiler which works at runtime and server-side.
 This core library is low level and framework agnostic.
 It is about 6KB (minified and gzipped) and is extensible via [plugins](./docs/plugins.md) API.

-Feel free to ask any JSS related questions on twitter by using hashtag `#cssinjs` and mentioning [@oleg008](https://twitter.com/oleg008).
+Feel free to ask any JSS related questions on twitter by using hashtag `#cssinjs` and mentioning [@oleg008](https://twitter.com/oleg008), also [here](https://www.youtube.com/watch?v=i3TIrcnMIng) is my latest talk about "Unique Value Proposition".

 ## Integrations